 - Assessments: We have found that it important to keep tabs on the home environments of the children.
 Many of these families are unstable and we are sometimes able to intervene to correct situations that are deteriorating – or remove the child from that environment if necessary.

-- Meetings with parents, guardians and teachers: Caseworkers visit the child’s home twice annually and the school once annually to gain perspective of the adults in the child’s life about what should be done to enhance the child’s chances for success.
+- Meetings with parents, guardians and teachers: Case Managers visit the child’s home twice annually and the school once annually to gain perspective of the adults in the child’s life about what should be done to enhance the child’s chances for success.

 Sexual and Reproductive Health